codeUPeth/contract-codeup/README.md

-## 💎 CodeUp Smart Contract 💎
+## 💎 CodeUP Smart Contract 💎

-Welcome to **💎 CodeUp 💎**, your portal to Ethereum's rich history and promising future! 🏰🚀
+Welcome to **💎 CodeUP 💎**, your portal to Ethereum's rich history and promising future! 🏰🚀

 ### 🎮 Game Mechanics 🎮

 1. **🏢 Building Tower 🏢**: Immerse yourself in Ethereum's journey ✈️💵 by purchasing tower floors using **ETH 💎**.
 Each floor represents a milestone on Ethereum's roadmap.
 As you ascend your tower, you'll explore Ethereum's past, present, and future! 🌆 The CodeUp Tower boasts eight distinctive floors 👷🏽, each representing a pivotal stage in your ascent to greatness!
 Within these floors, you'll discover the opportunity to amplify your earnings by accommodating skilled builder's 👨‍🚀.
 However, there's a crucial stipulation—you must populate each floor with five builder's 👨‍🚀 before unlocking the next tier. 🧑‍💻🔑

-2. **💰 Earning Rewards 💰**: Your tower generates rewards in **MicroETH 💵** over time.
+2. **💰 Earning Rewards 💰**: Your tower generates rewards in **CUP💵** over time.
 Claim these rewards regularly to fuel your Ethereum ambitions and advance further on the Ethereum roadmap! 💰✨
    ⚠️ Users must collect their earned rewards at least once every 24 minutes to avoid missing out on potential rewards. ⚠️

-3. **🚀 Receive CodeupERC20 🚀**: Upon successfully completing the game with 40 builders, you can **claim 0.000001 CodeupERC20** tokens! 🌟🚀
+3. **🚀 Receive CUP 🚀**: Upon successfully completing the game with 40 builders, you can **claim 1 CUP** tokens! 🌟🚀

-4. **📈 Sell or Hold CodeupERC20**: After claiming, you can either **sell your CodeupERC20** on the **UniswapV2 pool** for ETH, or **hold onto it** for potential future gains.
-The value of CodeupERC20 **increases** as more players join the game and invest in their towers. 💎🚀
+4. **📈 Sell or Hold CUP**: After claiming, you can either **sell your CUP** on the **UniswapV2 pool** for ETH, or **hold onto it** for potential future gains.
+The value of CUP **increases** as more players join the game and invest in their towers. 💎🚀

 ### 🌟 Smart Contract Features 🌟

-- **👨‍💼 Tower Management 👨‍💼**: Monitor your tower's progress, including your MicroETH balance, earned rewards, builder's count, and more.
+- **👨‍💼 Tower Management 👨‍💼**: Monitor your tower's progress, including your CUP balance, earned rewards, builder's count, and more.
 Dive deep into Ethereum's past, present, and future with each floor you unlock! 📊🏰

 - **🔝 Upgrade System 🔝**: Enhance your tower's capabilities by upgrading floors and adding more builders.
 Explore new chapters of Ethereum's story and unlock greater rewards as you ascend! 🌟🚀

-- **📊 Dynamic Pricing**: The **CodeupERC20 token** follows a **dynamic pricing model**.
-As more players add microETH to their towers, the **token price increases**, providing greater rewards to early participants and enhancing liquidity through the UniswapV2 pool. 🌐
+- **📊 Dynamic Pricing**: The **codeUP token** follows a **dynamic pricing model**.
+As more players add CUP to their towers, the **token price increases**, providing greater rewards to early participants and enhancing liquidity through the UniswapV2 pool. 🌐

 Embark on an unforgettable journey through Ethereum's past, present, and future with CodeUp!
 Build your legacy, claim your rewards, and reach for the Ethereum sky! 🌟🌈

+## 📜 Contracts 📜

+Project smart contracts:
+- **Codeup.sol** - Main contract of the game.
+- **CodeupERC20.sol** - ERC20 token for game winner's.
+Name: CodeUP, Symbol: CUP.

+## 📜 Deployments 📜
+**Codeup** - 0x61967661b3DE58366220Fa6fef2CaEF7cF55f746.
+**codeUP(CUP)** - 0x28Ae72129AFD1e8dD364D2652d067191181a1bAF

 ## 📚 Technical Stack 📚